 These results demonstrate meaningful restoration improvements.
-True positive cases, where the model successfully identified a lineup failure image and it was restored, showed an average rank improvement of 0.39 positions, with original rankings averaging 1.83 improving to 1.44 after restoration.
-This represents a 21.3\% improvement in average ranking position, indicating substantial quality enhancement for correctly identified failure cases.
+True positive cases, where the model successfully identified a lineup failure and the corresponding image was restored, showed an average rank improvement of 0.39 positions, with original rankings averaging 1.83 and improving to 1.44 after restoration.
+This represents a $21.3\%$ improvement in average ranking position, indicating substantial quality enhancement for correctly identified failure cases.

-Next we analyze the false positive predictions, where the model incorrectly identified an image as a failure when it belonged to a successful lineup.
-As shown in Table~\ref{tab:false_positive_results}, among the 292 incorrectly predicted failures, 260 samples (89\%) maintained their original ranking after the restoration processing, and only 31 samples (10.7\%) led to an incorrect lineup match.
+Next, we analyze the false positive predictions, where the model incorrectly identified an image as a failure when it belonged to a successful lineup.
+Among the 292 incorrectly predicted failures, 260 samples ($89\%$) maintained their original ranking after the restoration processing, and only 31 samples ($10.7\%$) led to an incorrect lineup match.
 In particular, the original rank of 1.00 increased marginally to 1.11 after the restoration.
 This minimal impact demonstrates that the restoration pipeline's conservative application causes limited harm when applied to already successful lineups.

 The experimental results validate our failure prediction approach across multiple dimensions.
-The binary classification model successfully identifies restoration failures with high precision, while the restoration pipeline demonstrates measurable improvements for correctly identified cases.
-The 27.6\% improvement rate among true positives, combined with the minimal negative impact of false positives, establishes a favorable risk-reward profile for automated restoration intervention.
+The binary classification model successfully identifies lineup failures with high precision, while the restoration pipeline demonstrates measurable improvements for correctly identified cases.
+The $27.6\%$ improvement among true positives, combined with the minimal negative impact of false positives, establishes a favorable risk-reward trade-off for automated restoration intervention.

-The success conversion rate of 7.0\% represents particularly valuable outcomes, as these cases transition from failed restorations to perfect matches in the evaluation framework.
+The success conversion rate of $7.0\%$ represents particularly valuable outcomes, as these cases transition from failed identifications to perfect matches.
 When combined with the broader improvement rate, the system demonstrates clear utility for enhancing restoration quality in production environments.

-The conservative model design proved appropriate for this application domain, where precision is prioritized over recall to minimize unnecessary processing while ensuring high-confidence interventions yield measurable improvements.
-The 91.6\% precision rate provides sufficient reliability for automated deployment, while the 51.8\% recall rate captures a substantial portion of improvable failure cases.